 By default, WordPress uses a blog layout showing your most recent blog posts as the front page of your website.

-However, you can change that setting and use any page as the front page of your website.
+However, you can change that setting and use any individual page as the front page of your website.

 Go to the Settings » Reading page and select ‘A static page’ under the ‘Your homepage displays’ option.